DHTMLX/gantt-docs/data/desktop/resource_management.md

 The *delay* field doesn't affect the dates of the assignment when the *"fixedDates"* mode is used.

-Here a short summary of how assignment dates are calculated in each mode:
+Here is a short summary of how assignment dates are calculated in each mode:

 - **default**